anynines/dumper/README.md

 ```

 ### Push anynines dumper to Cloud Foundry
-Push the app and its background worker into the cloud:
+Deploy the app and its background worker to the cloud:
 ```SHELL
  cf push -f web-manifest.yml
 ```